pmd/pmd/docs/pages/pmd/userdocs/extending/designer_reference.md

 If the bin directory of your PMD distribution is on your shell's path, then you can **launch the app** with

-    run.sh designer on Linux/ OSX
+    pmd designer on Linux/ OSX
-    designer.bat on Windows
+    pmd.bat designer on Windows

 {% include note.html content="pmd-ui.jar is not a runnable jar, because it doesn't include any PMD language module, or PMD Core. " %}